 Discuss what risks there currently are related to the Department's access, redress, and correction policies and procedures for this system and what, if any, steps have been taken to mitigate those risks.
 For example, if a project does not allow individual access, the risk of inaccurate data needs to be discussed in light of the purpose of the project.
-For example, providing access to ongoing law
+For example, providing access to ongoing law enforcement activities could negatively impact the program's effectiveness because the individuals involved might change their behavior.
+(Work with your Privacy Officer (PO) to complete all Privacy Risk questions in this section).

-Consider the following FIPPs below to assist in providing a response: Principle of Individual Participation: Is the individual provided with the ability to find out whether a project maintains a record relating to him?
+Principle of Individual Participation: The individual must be provided with the ability to find out whether a project maintains a record relating to them.

-Principle of Individual Participation: If access and/or correction is denied, then is the individual provided notice as to why the denial was made and how to challenge such a denial?
+Principle of Individual Participation: If access and/or correction is denied, then is the individual must be provided notice as to why the denial was made and how to challenge such a denial.

-Principle of Individual Participation: Is there a mechanism by which an individual is able to prevent information about him obtained for one purpose from being used for other purposes without his knowledge?
+Principle of Individual Participation: The mechanism by which an individual is able to prevent information about them obtained for one purpose from being used for other purposes without their knowledge.

 This question is related to privacy control IP-3, Redress.

-Privacy Risk: There is a risk that individuals may not know the procedures on how request access, correction or redress of information in the SF-VAPSCS.
+Privacy Risk: There is a risk that individuals may not know the procedures on how to request access, correction or redress of information in the SF-VAPSCS.

 Mitigation: Any risk that the individual may not correct their information is mitigated by allowing individuals to request access or amendment of their records at any time.
-Individuals may access their information by using the PA/FOIA process outlined on the VA web site at www.va.gov/privacy or by contacting OIT-VA Privacy Service directly.
+Individuals may access their information by using the PA/FOIA process outlined on the VA web site at www.va.gov/privacy or by contacting OIT-VA Privacy Service directly at VA Privacy Service, US Department of Veterans Affairs, 810 Vermont Avenue NW Washington, DC 20420.